-An exception to this would be when constipated for which it is a well-known natural cure.
+An exception to this would be when constipated for which it is a well known natural cure.
 See the dosage information ahead for how to use this herbal remedy if you are suffering from constipation.

-4. Other Side Effects and Precautions with Haritaki Powder
+3. Other Side Effects and Precautions

-It is also best avoided for women who have just experienced heavy menstruation; and for those who have indulged too heavily in alcohol or sexual activity.
+It is also best avoided for women who have just experienced heavy menstruation and for those who have indulged too heavily in alcohol.

 Dosage and How to Use the Powder and Capsules

 For people living in the USA and other Western countries, the powdered herb is much more available and easier to use.

-To make a similar dosage with capsules, use between two and four 500 mg capsules, taken with a big glass of water around two hours after your evening meal.
+To make a similar dosage with capsules, use between two and four 750 mg capsules, taken with a big glass of water around two hours after your evening meal.

 Dosage for Constipation

-For a double dose for ongoing elimination problems, take half a teaspoon of the powdered herb mixed in very hot water one and a half hours after lunch and again one and a half hours after dinner.
+To treat constipation a double dose of Terminalia powder is recommended.
+Take half a teaspoon of the powdered herb mixed in very hot water one and a half hours after lunch and again one and a half hours after dinner.

 For a higher dosage to alleviate occasional but heavy constipation, take a full teaspoon around one and a half hours after either lunch or dinner, depending on when constipation symptoms are worse.

 This amount should not be regularly exceeded without consulting a qualified Ayurvedic practitioner.

-Additionally, Haritaki churna is best used for constipation as an occasional natural remedy, rather than an ongoing and long-term laxative.
+It’s best used for constipation as an occasional natural remedy, rather than an ongoing and long-term treatment.

-I hope this detailed look at the benefits of Haritaki has provided more than enough reasons to try it for yourself.
+I hope this detailed look at the benefits of haritaki has provided more than enough reasons to try it for yourself.